 A tale of love, war and a piano in the Congo, inspired by a trip down the Congo River.
-Published in 2010 by Simon and Schuster.
-‘Part thriller, part Heart of Darkness,’ Mansfield Journal.
-‘The Leopard’s Wife is full of surprises.
-In his atmospheric and evocative new novel, Paul Pickering weaves Congolese politics, suspense and classical music into an exotic tapestry.’
+Published in 2010 by Simon & Schuster, “Part thriller, part Heart of Darkness,” Mansfield Journal.
+“The Leopard’s Wife is full of surprises.
+In his atmospheric and evocative new novel, Paul Pickering weaves Congolese politics, suspense and classical music into an exotic tapestry.”
 Eugene Drucker, author of The Savior.
-‘The Leopard’s Wife can be highly recommended.
+“The Leopard’s Wife can be highly recommended.
 Pickering takes on some of the biggest themes of all – love, war, art –with a boldness that puts most novelists to shame.
-The Africa he has drawn leaps four-square from the page, at once beautiful and terrifying.’
+The Africa he has drawn leaps four-square from the page, at once beautiful and terrifying.”
 Max Davidson, Mail on Sunday.
-‘Brilliant,’ Kate Saunders, The Times.
+“Brilliant,” Kate Saunders, The Times.

 The Blue Gate of Babylon

-A black comedy set in ’60’s Berlin.
-A diplomat is told by British Intelligence to set up a brothel and tries to prove that the war is really over…Paul Pickering named as one of Top Ten Young British Novelists by WH Smith.
+A black comedy set in ’60s Berlin, published in 1989 by Chatto & Windus and Penguin in the UK, and Random House in the US.
+A diplomat is told by British Intelligence to set up a brothel and tries to prove that the war is really over.
+Paul Pickering named as one of Top Ten Young British Novelists by WH Smith.
 Book becomes a New York Times Notable Book of the Year.
 Booker long list.“Brilliantly exploits the fluently headlong manner of Evelyn Waugh’s early black farces,” The Sunday Times.
 “Superior Literature,” The New York Times.

-(1994, New Grove Theatre), “Ortonesque,” The Standard, “Brio, panache and dexterity,” Harold Pinter.
+(1994, New Grove Theatre) “Ortonesque,” The Standard, “Brio, panache and dexterity,” Harold Pinter.